vraravam/dotfiles/README.md

 # Finally...

+With this latest version, the `files/--HOME--/Brewfile` will be run only with the bare minimum of formulae.
+Once the process completes, and you restart the Terminal app, you would want to run `bupc` so that all the other applications can be installed.

 Once the above is done, and if you have setup the [keybase](https://keybase.io)-based home repo, profile repo, etc - you can then re-import your exported preferences from the [pre-requisites section](#pre-requisite-if-you-want-to-capture-data-from-your-current-mac).

 Of course, you will have to manually take snapshots of your machine for backup from time-to-time as an *ongoing activity*.
 This can be done using the `scripts/capture-defaults.sh` script and pushing into the remote repo of your home folder.
 (More details can be found in the next section.)